CSC207-UofT/course-project-realmatrix/Phase2/Design Document - Clean Architecture.md

 they won't interact with concrete data writer/loader classes.

 #### To talk about different layers in more details:
-3. Entity layer is completely independent.
+1. Entity layer is completely independent.

     - As the center of the architecture, the domain layer known as entity, consist of three package, which each are `Card`, `Pack`, `User`, `ProgramState`. `User` stores a username, a password, and a list of packages the user created.
-   `Pack` stores a name of pack, and a list of Cards in the pack. `Card` stores a term, a definition, and a proficiency index (how well the user masters the card) of the card. `ProgramState` stores the current user, pack, and card.
+   `Pack` stores a name of pack, and a list of Cards in the pack. `Card` stores a term, a definition, and a proficiency index (how well the user masters the card). `ProgramState` stores the current user, pack, and card.
 Each of these three classes neither have any knowledge of the other layers nor dependent on other components residing in the outer layers.

-4. Usecase Layer: it contains two parts, `Manager` and `Generator`, by which present what we can do with the entity in pure business logic and plain code.
+2. Usecase Layer: it contains two parts, `Manager` and `Generator`, by which present what we can do with the entity in pure business logic and plain code.
     - Managers: `CardManager`, `PackManager`, and `UserManager`, take charge of `Card`, `Pack` and `User` respectively, including creating, editing, sorting, searching and storing into a map.
 Furthermore, there is an interface called `Sort`